0xN1ghtR1ngs/0xN1ghtR1ngs.github.io/_posts/2020-11-6-MobileChallenges-HTB.md

 ```
 >this kind of encryption, it's called `AES` is a symmetric encryption algorithm.
 it used `IV`  initialization vector as a secret key for data encryption.
-so we have encoded text in plist file then we nedd iv key to decode it.
+so we have encoded text in plist file then we need iv key to decode it.

 let's decrypt it with this [**tool**](https://www.devglan.com/online-tools/aes-encryption-decryption)